MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-api-pagetype.md

 ## Naming conventions

-For the API page type, the following naming convention exists:
+For the API page type, the following naming conventions exist:

 - Use camelCase for naming attributes, tables, as well as APIPublisher, APIGroup, EntityName, and EntitySetName.
 - ApiVersion follows the pattern `vX.Y` or beta.